 a.
 Board members shall serve for two year terms and may be re-elected indefinitely.

 b.
-Terms of Board members shall be staggered so the entire Board is not replaced in a single year.
-Director and Secretary will be elected in even number years.
-Treasurer will be elected in odd number years.
+Terms of board members shall be staggered so the entire Board is not replaced in a single year.
+Director, Secretary, and Events Coordinator will be elected in even number years.
+Assistant Director and Treasurer will be elected in odd number years.

 c.
 Board members will assume their duties on June 1st, each year.